-5.1 St aff and o ther adu lts Pupils
+5.1 St Staff and other adults Pupils

 Communication method/device The following tables show the school's policy on the use of communication devices and methods.
 Where it is indicated that the method or device is allowed at certain times, these are clearly outlined in the subsequent tables.
-Allowed Allowed at certain times Allowed for selected staff Not allowed Allowed Allowed at certain times Allowed ONLY with permission from Headteacher Not allowed
+Allowed Allowed at certain times Allowed for selected staff Not allowed Allowed Allowed at certain times Allowed ONLY with permission from Headteacher/parents Not allowed

-User Actions ☑ × ☑ ×
+User Actions ✓ K ✓ x

 Mobile phones may be brought to school ✓

 Use of mobile phones in lessons × ×

 Use of mobile phones in social time ×

 Taking photos on own mobile phones × ×

 Taking photos on designated devices Â Â

-Use of personal email addresses in school, or on school network × ×
+Use of personal email addresses in school, or on school network × X

 Use of school email for personal emails × ×

-Use of chat rooms / facilities × X
+Use of chat rooms / facilities K ×

 Use of instant messaging ×

-Use of social networking sites × ×
+Use of social networking sites (school Facebook page only) ×

 Use of blogs × ×